Krabi – Documentation

 The Twitter card and Facebook card meta settings under Settings > General are helpful if you want to customize the look for these specific sites.

-It might take some time from the social media site to fetch the new image and to see the changes; give it some time.
+It might take some time for the social media site to fetch the new image and to see the changes; give it some time.
 You can also use a tool like Twitter Card validator for testing.

 The featured posts in the sidebar will be part of the homepage posts list.
 If you want to exclude them from the homepage main posts list, do the following.

-theme file and copy the following content into it.
+Open the theme routes.yaml theme file and copy the following content into it.

 routes: